 Lastly, promos work best for Facebook post creators and not so good on Instagram and Twitter posts.
 However, if you have a promo, you should mix it with giveaways when posting it on Instagram and Twitter to make it work.

 You need to be careful what types of post you create on each one of these platforms.
 On Facebook, you should focus on using giveaways, promos, and contests.
 Twitter and Instagram work the best with DIY posts and giveaways.

 When publishing Christmas posts, Facebook post creators can rejoice as this platform is clearly the winner.
 Unfortunately, Twitter is not a good choice for Christmas posts and offers.

 The social media experts from Social Insider have studied over 3.9 million Facebook posts, 800K posts on Instagram and one million posts on Twitter that contain holiday words and offers.
 Based on their choice of common Christmas words, they found out that the Christmas tree emoji spikes the highest engagement rates.

 The heart emoji combined with the heart-eye and party popper is also at the top on Facebook.
 On the other hand, Instagram emojis that rock are camera with flash, camera, and heart.
 Ultimately, Twitter is similar to Facebook, with the top emojis being heart, Christmas tree, and heart-eyes.

 While there is no definitive winning formula for writing social media posts - after all, what works for your brand might not work for someone else's - there are plenty of tips you can pull from this research.
-However, to fully understand what will get the best results for you, you need to test, test some more and test again in order to shape your social media marketing strategy.
+However, to fully understand what will get the best results, as a Twitter, Instagram and Facebook post creator, you will need to test, test some more and test again in order to shape your social media marketing strategy.